awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-logs-FluentBit.md

 ## Dashboard<a name="Container-Insights-FluentBit-dashboard"></a>

 You can create a dashboard to monitor metrics of each running plugin\.
 You can see data for input and output bytes and for record processing rates as well as output errors and retry/failed rates\.
 To view these metrics, you will need to install the CloudWatch agent with Prometheus metrics collection for Amazon EKS and Kubernetes clusters\.
-For more information about how to set up the dashboard, see [Install the CloudWatch agent with Prometheus metrics collection on Amazon EKS and Kubernetes clusters](ContainerInsights-Prometheus-Setup.md)\.
+For more information about how to set up the dashboard, see [Install the CloudWatch agent with Prometheus metrics collection on Amazon EKS and Kubernetes clustersInstall the CloudWatch agent with Prometheus metrics collection on Amazon EKS and Kubernetes clusters](ContainerInsights-Prometheus-Setup.md)\.

 **Note**
 Before you can set up this dashboard, you must set up Container Insights for Prometheus metrics\.
-For more information, see [Container Insights Prometheus Metrics Monitoring](ContainerInsights-Prometheus.md)\.
+For more information, see [Container Insights Prometheus metrics monitoring](ContainerInsights-Prometheus.md)\.

 **To create a dashboard for the Fluent Bit Prometheus metrics**